Generic Name: infliximab-abda (in-FLIX-i-mab - abda) (Intravenous route)

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of infliximab-abda injection for the treatment of Crohn disease or ulcerative colitis in children 6 years and older.
-However, safety and efficacy have not been established in children younger than 6 years.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of infliximab-abda injection for the treatment of Crohn's disease or ulcerative colitis in children 6 years of age and older.
+However, safety and efficacy have not been established in children younger than 6 years of age.

 Appropriate studies have not been performed on the relationship of age to the effects of infliximab-abda injection in children with plaque psoriasis.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have demonstrated that infliximab-abda injection is not helpful in children with juvenile rheumatoid arthritis.
 Efficacy has not been established.